DIRECTLab/carla-energy-consumption/README.md

 - `consumption.md` contains notes from research.
 - `distance_tracker.py` tracks vehicle distance travelled.
 - `energy_tracker.py` tracks EV energy consumption.
 - `example.py` shows a usage example.
+This spawns traffic and tracks energy usage and other data about a simulated Tesla Model 3, displaying updates every second.
+At the end, it graphs the power consumed as compared with velocity, acceleration and road grade.
+Run `python example.py -h` to get all options.

 ## Requirements